paulfarning/practicespot/README.md

-Practicespot
+Practice Spot
 ============

-Simple Python script to read the contents of a directory's subdirectories containing mp3s and generating a static html page to list the directory names, file names and file lengths.
+Practice Spot is a Python script to read the contents of a directory's subdirectories containing mp3s and generate a static html page to list the directory names, file names and file lengths.

 Designed to make sharing of band practice recordings easy and is limited based on those needs.